mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

 _Note: When changing the network configuration in swarm, you may need to delete the entire stack and deploy it again!_

+### Exercise - Inspect the network separation

+Try to verify that the two new networks contain exactly the expected containers, using the docker cli.

 ## Playing with node failure

-To simulate a failing node (bloody hardware failing all the time) try deleting one of the worker nodes in the Play With Docker interface.
+To simulate a failing node (bloody hardware failing all the time) try deleting one of the worker nodes (*not the only master you have!*) in the Play With Docker interface.
 When doing this keep an eye on the visualizer and see how all the containers are redeployed on the remaining node.

 Try creating two new nodes and joining them to the cluster.
 By default docker swarm will not move running containers to the new nodes.
+No need to kill and move containers that are already working as expected.
 Try scaling up the _vote_ or _worker_ services and see how the containers are placed.

 ## Specify placement for the services